paperbenni/paperbenni.github.io/content/posts/immich.md

 psql CLI inside the database container, and now everything is working again.
-Running imperative commands on a database with Docker where everything is supposed to be declarative feels pretty dirty, and the fact that the DB can still get messed up is scary enough for immich not to be a good backup solution yet.
+Running imperative commands on a database with Docker where everything is supposed to be declarative feels pretty dirty, and the fact that the DB can still get messed up is scary enough for Immich not to be a good backup solution yet.

 The backup UI on the mobile app is either very unclear or very buggy.
 I am not a fan of the header "Uploading file info."
 It sounds like it's just